-Conca, James and J. Wright, Getting Real About Energy: A Balanced Portfolio for America’s Future, in the Progressive Fix, the Progressive Policy Institute, Washington, D.C., February 23, 2011.
+Conca, James and J. Wright, Getting Real About Energy: A Balanced Portfolio for America’s Future, in the Progressive Fix, The Progressive Policy Institute, Washington, D.C., 2011.

 The failure by Congress to pass energy and climate legislation has left U.S. energy policy adrift, with no clear direction or guiding concept of how we are going to address the long-term questions about the energy resources we elect to use and their impact on the environment.
 Rather than pursuing new approaches and policy proposals in the wake of the political defeat of cap-and-trade legislation, energy and environmental advocates have largely splintered into chaotic scrambles for subsidies or resigned their strategies to calling for increased research and development spending for energy, perhaps hoping technology can succeed in finding solutions where politics failed.
 Meanwhile, foreign nations continue to announce bold plans that set clear strategies for managing their future energy resources, leaving the U.S. farther behind every day in planning for leadership of tomorrow’s economy.